Showing Collections: 1 - 3 of 3

 The Randall Jarrell Papers date from 1929 to 1969 and contain manuscripts, photographs, teaching and biographical materials, correspondence, galley proofs, binding samples, dust jackets, tape recordings, audiovisual materials, microfilm and news clippings.

 Lettie Hamlett Rogers (1917-1957), the child of missionaries, spent her girlhood in China and Japan, before attending Woman's College (now UNCG), where she later became a professor of creative writing.
 She published four novels in her lifetime.

 The Lettie Hamlett Rogers Papers date from 1940 to 1957 and contain typed manuscripts of her works.

 Peter Hillsman Taylor (1917-1994) was a professor of creative writing and an acclaimed author, best known for his short stories published in the New Yorker and for the 1967 Pulitzer Prize-winning novel A Summons to Memphis.

-- Subject: College teachers as authors -- 20th century X
+- Subject: College teachers -- 20th century X